 The HOA Treasurer needs to keep documented records of their findings to shield themselves from accusations and potential liability.
 If the current HOA Treasurer is causing issues, it could be wise to seek outside financial or legal advice.

 An HOA treasure should always practice accurate recording and transparency.
 This is to ensure your residents trust the financial integrity of your HOA organization.
-As soon as any resident doubts about funds management, the suspicion will spread quickly.
+As soon as any resident doubts funds management, the suspicion will spread quickly.
 And this could be greatly damaging to your HOA in terms of losing potential residents or experiencing lawsuits from existing residents about the mismanagement of HOA funds.

-If there is any doubt whatsoever, it is best to consult an outside party with how to proceed.
+If there is any doubt whatsoever, it is best to consult an outside party on how to proceed.
 Give us a call and we can talk about how Elite Management Services can help with managing your HOA finances.